Testing product states, quantum Merlin-Arthur games and tensor optimisation: Complexity-theoretic implications

-A key application of \thmref{qma2k} is to the protocol of Ref.~\cite{Unentanglement} that puts \sat\ on $n$ clauses inside the complexity class $\QMA_{\log}(\sqrt{n}\poly\log(n))_{1-\Omega(1),1}$.
+A key application of \thmref{qma2k} is to the protocol of Ref.~\cite{Unentanglement} that puts \sat\ on $n$ clauses inside the complexity class $\QMA_{\log(n)}(\sqrt{n}\poly\log(n))_{1-\Omega(1),1}$.
 Applying \thmref{qma2k} lets us simulate this using two provers with perfect completeness and arbitrary soundness, so that we obtain \begin{cor} Let $\ell:\bbN \rightarrow \bbN$ be polynomially bounded.
-Then there is a universal constant $0<s<1$ such that
+Then